Richard Ling: Biography

-Rich Ling is a fourth-generation Coloradoan who grew up near Brighton, Colorado.
+Rich Ling, a fourth-generation Colorado native, grew up near Brighton, Colorado.
 He earned his Ph.D. in sociology from the University of Colorado, Boulder, in 1984.
-He has taught at the University of Wyoming in Laramie at IT University of Copenhagen and most recently at Nanyang Technological University in Singapore.
-He has also been a researcher for the Norwegian telecommunications company Telenor.
+He has held teaching positions at the University of Wyoming in Laramie, IT University of Copenhagen and most recently, Nanyang Technological University in Singapore.
+Additionally, he has worked as a researcher for the Norwegian telecommunications company Telenor.